Offshoring: The Pros and Cons

 - The considerable profits to be made from offshoring are retained by the rich, while the middle class pays higher taxes and loses purchasing power.

 - Companies could save more by offshoring the CEO job.
-The average US computer engineer earns six to seven times his Indian counterpart, but the US CEO gets paid 400 times as much as his average worker.
+The average U.S. computer engineer earns 12 to 13 times their Indian counterpart, but the U.S. CEO gets paid 278 times as much as the average worker.

 - The "more sophisticated jobs" that U.S. workers are supposed to take on do not exist, and it is an affront to the U.S. worker trained for the "jobs of the future" to have their job outsourced by their American employer.